opendaylight/docs/docs/user-guide/ocp-plugin-user-guide.rst

 (odl-ocpjava-protocol), provides OpenDaylight with basic OCP v4.1.1 functionality.

-There are two ways to interact with OCP service: one is via RESTCONF (programmatic) and the other is using DLUX web interface (manual), so you have to install the following features to enable RESTCONF and DLUX.
+You can interact with OCP service via RESTCONF, so you have to install the following features to enable RESTCONF.

 ::

-    karaf#>feature:install odl-restconf odl-l2switch-switch odl-mdsal-apidocs odl-dlux-core odl-dluxapps-applications
+    karaf#>feature:install odl-restconf odl-l2switch-switch odl-mdsal-apidocs

 Then install the odl-ocpplugin-all feature which includes the odl-ocpplugin-southbound and odl-ocpplugin-app-ocp-service features.